 It is also important to consider what type of casters you will need on your cabinet.
 If the mobility of the unit is necessary only for cleaning or moving short distances, regular casters should be sufficient.
 However, if the cabinet needs to move across uneven floors, will be taken outside, or will have to travel longer distances, heavy duty wheels may be needed.
 Wheels and casters with swivel and braking capability are recommended for these applications.

 Most heated holding cabinets are available in aluminum or stainless steel.
 They may be insulated or non-insulated.
-While non-insulated varieties may be less expensive initially, they may cost more in the long run due to increased energy costs.
+While non-insulated heated holding cabinets may be less expensive initially, they may cost more in the long run due to increased energy costs.
 Many are also covered with polymer armor panels, which may add to energy conservation, but, more importantly, protect your box from dings and dents when you move it.
 These panels have molded hand holds and can prevent against damage to walls and doors.
 They also provide a cool-to-the touch exterior for easy moving and provide options for colored exteriors.

 Doors may be full- or half-size.
 Full-size doors often provide greater accessibility and convenience, since you can open the entire unit at once.
 Half-size doors reduce energy costs by allowing you to open only a portion of the unit, reducing the amount of heat that escapes when the door is opened.
 It may be beneficial to consider whether door hinges are field-convertible as well, as these will allow you to easily switch between a right-hand and left-hand opening door.